Vivo O Sonho

 Heidi Benson Stagg

 I live aboard a 42 ft Tayana Vancouver sailboat, hull #5 laid in 1979, with my husband and little dog.
-We are preparing to head to Mexico in Fall 2022 and I enjoy blogging about our preparations for our journey, cooking in my tiny kitchen and writing short stories.
+We left our berth of 15 yeas in Alameda, California in the Fall of 2022 and now live in La Paz, Mexico.
+I enjoy blogging about our journey, cooking in my tiny kitchen and writing short stories.

 View Full Profile →